egorov/call-chain/README.md

-# Functions call chain builder
+# Functions call chain factory

 How to use it?